S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have been shown to be vulnerable to adversarial examples (AEs)~\cite{szegedy2013intriguing}, which refer to images with small, intentionally crafted perturbations that are usually imperceptible to the human visual system but can fool DNNs.
-The presence of AEs raises significant concerns when deploying DNNs in security-critical domains, including autonomous driving, face recognition, and medical image analysis.
+\IEEEPARstart{D}{eep} Neural Networks (DNNs) have been shown to be vulnerable to adversarial examples (AEs)~\cite{szegedy2013intriguing}, which refer to images with small, intentionally crafted perturbations that are usually imperceptible to the human visual system but can fool DNNs.
+The presence of AEs raises significant concerns when deploying DNNs in security-critical domains, including autonomous driving \cite{wang2022fca,cao2019adversarial}, face recognition \cite{ODI}, and remote sensing \cite{peng2025physical}, regarding both digital and real-world \cite{song2018physical} scenarios.
 Therefore, finding, understanding, and defending AEs have received significant attention \cite{madry2018towards,tramer2018ensemble,10214340,10478545}.
-AEs exhibit an intriguing property known as transferability \cite{harnessing2015goodfellow}, which means that AEs designed for one DNN can successfully deceive other DNNs with distinct architectures.
-The transferability of AEs facilitates the implementation of black-box attacks where queries to the victims are forbidden.
-As a result, significant attention has been paid to enhancing these examples' transferability in the last decade \cite{gusurvey}.
+Crucially, AEs exhibit transferability \cite{harnessing2015goodfellow}, successfully fooling unseen victims based on a surrogate model.
+This property enables black-box transfer attacks, driving efforts to enhance transferability \cite{gusurvey}.